pointOfive/STA130/README.md

 >
 > If there are certain correlation structures in the TF proteins that leads to good and bad phenotype outcome states Y, can we affect the correlation structure of the TF proteins with some treatment which changes the state from a bad phenotype to a good one.

-There will be 3 project groups of 3-4 students per TUT group.
+There will be 3 project teams of 3-4 students per TUT group.
 Working groups are one of the primary communities we are a part of in life.
 Take advantage of the opportunity to make connections with your peers!
 Collaborative work is -- and I cannot stress this enough -- **A HUGE** part of the being a Statisticain or a Data Scientist.
 So take this opportunity to practice being a good team member.
 Learn from your peers, meet your peers where they're at and be charitable and generous in your interactions with them, and do your best to be supportive and helpful to your team.
 You will need to work as a team to plan your project strategy, divide and assign tasks, and collaboratively improve and refine your work.
 Be constructive and help synergize your teams potential!

 ## Outline